 The Role of Religious Beliefs in Daily Life at Locri Epizefiri

 In the ancient colony, religion permeated every aspect of life, from politics to the private sphere.
-Houses, streets, and public spaces were places where numerous altars were erected, making Locri an important sacred center of Magna Graecia.
+Houses, streets and public spaces were places where numerous altars were erected, making Locri an important sacred centre of Magna Graecia.
 One of the most significant deities was Persephone, whose cult had a unique character here – the goddess was worshipped as a patron of marriage and motherhood, rather than merely a queen of the underworld.

 The most famous finds from the Mannella hill area are pinakes, small terracotta tablets decorated with relief carvings.
 Young women offered them to the goddess before marriage, and they were then deliberately broken during rituals to render the gift unfit for secular use.
-The iconography of these tablets constitutes an invaluable source of information about clothing, furniture, and the complex theology of the transition from maidenhood to marriage.
+The iconography of these tablets constitutes an invaluable source of information about clothing, furniture and the complex theology of the transition from maidenhood to marriage.

 Pinakes Thematic Group |